Resilience of dynamical systems: Example

 \subsubsection{Variation of parameters}

-The distance to bifurcation (Definition \ref{dist_to_bif_def}) for this problem is $D_{\rm bif}(x^*)=1-L$ and therefore it coincides with the distance to threshold.
-In order to study the resistance and elasticity of $x^*=\{1\}$, we will consider a perturbation of the system's environmental capacity.
+The distance to bifurcation (Definition~\ref{dist_to_bif_def}) for this problem is $D_{\rm bif}(x_1)=1-L$ and therefore it coincides with the distance to threshold.
+In order to study the resistance and elasticity of $x_1=\{1\}$, we will consider a perturbation of the system's environmental capacity.
 Particularly, we aim to record the system's response to a reduction of the carrying capacity to $K_p=0.9,$ for an interval of time $[0,T]$, with $T=10$.
 If $K_p<L,$ the perturbed model is not ecologically meaningful.
-Hence, we will restrict the analysis only to $L<0.9.$ Since the problem at hand is scalar, the resistance (Definition \ref{hison_res}) can be calculated simply as $R(x^*, K_p,T)=1-\phi_{K_p}(T,x^*)$.
-On the other hand, the elasticity (Definition \ref{def:elasticity}) corresponds to the supremum of the weighted vector field $-f(x)/(1-x)$ over the interval $[\phi_{K_p}(T,x^*),1),$ which is attained at $\phi_{K_p}(T,x^*).$ In regards to persistence (Definition \ref{def:persistence}), fixed $K_p>L,$ the persistence of $x^*$ with respect to the stress intensity $K_p$ is $P_{K_p}=+\infty,$ since the perturbed trajectories can not be driven out of the basin of attraction $(K_p,+\infty) \subset (L,+\infty).$ On the other hand, the persistence of $x^*$ with respect to any stress duration $T>0$ is $P_T(x^*)=1-L$, which again corresponds to the distance to threshold but also to the distance to bifurcation.
+Hence, we will restrict the analysis only to $L<0.9.$ Since the problem at hand is scalar, the resistance (Definition~\ref{hison_res}) can be calculated simply as $R(x_1, K_p,T)=1-\phi_{K_p}(T,x_1)$.
+On the other hand, the elasticity (Definition~\ref{def:elasticity}) corresponds to the supremum of the weighted vector field $-f(x)/(1-x)$ over the interval $[\phi_{K_p}(T,x_1),1),$ which is attained at $\phi_{K_p}(T,x_1).$ In regards to persistence (Definition~\ref{def:persistence}), fixed $K_p>L,$ the persistence of $x_1$ with respect to the stress intensity $K_p$ is $P_{K_p}=+\infty,$ since the perturbed trajectories can not be driven out of the basin of attraction $(K_p,+\infty) \subset (L,+\infty).$ The same applies to the persistence with respect to a stress duration under the constraint that $K_p>L$, that is $P_T(x_1)=+\infty$.
+Alternatively, one can consider a simultaneous and consistent change of carrying capacity $K_p$ and Allee threshold, in the sense that if $K_p$ is reduced of a certain percentage, then also the Allee threshold is reduced of the same percentage.
+In this case, the value of $P_T(x_1)$ will depend on $T>0$.